 The National Center for Transgender Equality is the nation’s leading social justice advocacy organization winning life-saving change for transgender people.

 NCTE was founded in 2003 by transgender activists who recognized the urgent need for policy change to advance transgender equality.
 With a committed board of directors, a volunteer staff of one, and donated office space, we set out to accomplish what no one had yet done: provide a powerful transgender advocacy presence in Washington, D.C.

-Today, NCTE has grown to a staff of ten and works at the local, state, and federal level to change laws, policies and society.
+Today, NCTE has grown to a staff of 12 and works at the local, state, and federal level to change laws, policies and society.
 Download NCTE's brochure here.

 The National Center for Transgender Equality is a national social justice organization devoted to ending discrimination and violence against transgender people through education and advocacy on national issues of importance to transgender people.

 By empowering transgender people and our allies to educate and influence policymakers and others, NCTE facilitates a strong and clear voice for transgender equality in our nation's capital and around the country.